 The energy consumption of both the new Headquarters Extension (eso1350) building and the new technical building is significantly lower than typical for buildings of their size.
 This is achieved by efficient insulation and state of the art heating and cooling concepts.
 Offices in the office building are cooled and heated by concrete core activation using a heat pump and groundwater supported by geothermally-generated district heat and are vented naturally.
 Geothermal heating is a sustainable energy source that uses the heat retained within the Earth.
 Below Garching, a source of hot thermal water (about 74 degrees Celsius) has been utilised that is pumped around the ESO headquarters to keep the temperature just right.
 Energie-Wende-Garching are the suppliers of this sustainable form of energy.
 Common areas (meeting rooms, auditorium, Council room and cafeteria) utilise a mechanical ventilation system with heat recovery.
 Floor-to-ceiling triple glazing in both buildings, as well as automatically operated blinds control the amount of sunlight into the rooms, meaning less heat in the summer and less heat loss in winter.
 Chillers with free cooling systems are being used for the technical building and the IT infrastructure and laboratories.

-Green measures are incorporated into the design of the building that will house the ESO Supernova Planetarium & Visitor Centre.
-The facility is aiming for a DGNB (Deutsche Gesellschaft für Nachhaltiges Bauen or German Sustainable Building Council) certification for sustainability with respect to its "green economical, socio-cultural, technical and ecological aspects".
+Green measures were incorporated into the design of the ESO Supernova Planetarium & Visitor Centre.
+The facility received the DGNB (Deutsche Gesellschaft für Nachhaltiges Bauen or German Sustainable Building Council) Gold certification for sustainability with respect to its "green economical, socio-cultural, technical and ecological aspects".